Kyle Barraclough

-Kyle David Barraclough (bear-claw born May 23, 1990) is an American professional baseball pitcher who is currently a free agent.
-He previously played for the Miami Marlins, Washington Nationals, San Francisco Giants, Minnesota Twins and Los Angeles Angels.
+Kyle David Barraclough (bear-claw born May 23, 1990) is an American professional baseball pitcher for the Guerreros de Oaxaca of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Washington Nationals, San Francisco Giants, Minnesota Twins, Los Angeles Angels, and Boston Red Sox.

 Career

 After graduating from Wilcox High School in Santa Clara, California, Barraclough played college baseball at St. Mary's College of California.
 In 2011, his junior year, he had a 6–5 win–loss record with a 3.60 earned run average (ERA) in 15 games (14 starts).
 After the season, he was drafted by the Minnesota Twins in the 40th round of the 2011 MLB draft, but did not sign.
 As a senior in 2012, he pitched to a 2–9 record with a 3.95 ERA in 84 innings.